espimarisa/hibiki/README.md

 ## About

-Hibiki is a Discord bot providing accessible and information-rich utilities.
+Hibiki is a Discord bot focused on accessible and information-rich utilities.

 You can invite the official Hibiki instance using [this Discord invite][invite].